spinnaker/spinnaker.github.io/setup/configuration/index.md

 > The above example configures authentication for Vault using the Vault
 > `X-Config-Token` header, via the setting of the
 > `spring.cloud.config.server.vault.token` property.
-In Spinnaker 1.18, you  can
+Starting with Spinnaker 1.18, you  can
 > use other methods of configuring authentication for Vault.
 See the relevant
 > [Spring Cloud Config Server
 > documentation](https://cloud.spring.io/spring-cloud-static/spring-cloud-config/2.2.1.RELEASE/reference/html/#vault-backend)